SippinOnJuiceBox/SippinOnJuiceBox/README.md

 Hi, I am Eshan.
 I code Discord bots, AI's, Minecraft Mods/Plugins, Roblox Games, Unity Games, Arduinos and a boatload of other stuff.
 I love procedural generation and nice looking user interfaces.

 My primary coding languages are Python, Java, Lua and C# but I understand many others.
-I like videogames (a lot) and primarily play games like Minecraft, Roblox, CSGO and RainbowSix, <code>Dm me on Discord at krab#0001 if you need anything.<code>
+I like videogames (a lot) and primarily play games like Minecraft, Roblox, CSGO and RainbowSix.
+Dm me on Discord at <code>krab#0001</code> if you need anything.